lelia/openssf-scorecard-monitor/README.md

 If you're feeling overwhelmed by an avalanche of repository scorecards in your organization, you can breathe easy: Automation is here to make your life easier!
 It will streamline the process of keeping track of them all by providing a comprehensive report in Markdown and a local database in JSON with all the scores.
 Furthermore, to stay on top of any changes in the scores, you can choose to get notifications through Github Issues.

+## ✅ Requirements

+Please ensure that any repository you wish to track with Scorecard Monitor has already been analyzed by [OpenSSF Scorecard](https://github.com/ossf/scorecard) at least once.
+This can be accomplished using the official [GitHub Action](https://github.com/ossf/scorecard-action) or the [Scorecard CLI](https://github.com/ossf/scorecard?tab=readme-ov-file#scorecard-command-line-interface).
+It's also possible that some repositories in your organization are already being [automatically tracked](https://github.com/ossf/scorecard/blob/main/docs/faq.md#can-i-preview-my-projects-score) by OpenSSF via this [CSV file](https://github.com/ossf/scorecard/blob/main/cron/internal/data/projects.csv)!

+If you're not sure whether a specific project is already using Scorecard, you can always spot-check with the following URL pattern: `https://securityscorecards.dev/viewer/?uri=github.com/<ORG_NAME>/<REPO_NAME>` (substitute `<ORG_NAME>` and `<REPO_NAME>` as appropriate).
+The [Scorecard API](https://api.securityscorecards.dev/) is also able to fetch scores for a given repository.

 ## 📺 Tutorial

 _soon_